help-me-mom/ng-mocks/packages/karma-typescript/README.md

 * Run unit tests written in Typescript with full type checking, seamlessly without extra build steps or scripts.
 * Get remapped test coverage with [Istanbul](https://istanbul.js.org).
-* Use plain Typescript or a framework: Angular2, AngularJS, React, Sinon, any framework of choice.
+* Use plain Typescript or a framework: Angular, AngularJS, React, Sinon, any framework of choice.

 ## Installation